blockbridge/blockbridge-kb/guide/kubernetes/index.md

     pod "blockbridge-demo" created
 ```

-Verify that the pod is running successfully:
+Verify that the pod is running successfully.

 ```
     $ kubectl get pod blockbridge-demo